 Lecture Series

 The School of Civic Leadership regularly brings world-class academics, public intellectuals, policymakers, and leaders from a variety of fields to the University of Texas at Austin campus.
 With a robust calendar of lectures, debates, and roundtables, the School of Civic Leadership’s events model civil discourse, intellectual pluralism, and the shared pursuit of truth.
-For a full list of events, please see the SCL Events webpage.
+For a full list of upcoming and past events, please see the SCL Events webpage.

 February 2026